- About Candler

 In these challenging times, people of faith are pressed—and inspired—to find new ways of creating community and supporting spiritual growth.
 Developing these new models of communal and spiritual growth requires an intergenerational transfer of wisdom and innovative ideas that ensure the Gospel message is translatable in worship, mission, and practice.

-The BRIDGE strives to create connection and healing among and between young adults and Christian congregations by:
+The BRIDGE Initiative strives to create connection and healing among and between young adults and Christian congregations by:

-To accomplish these objectives, The BRIDGE is partnering with Fear+Less Dialogues, an organization founded by Associate Professor of Pastoral Care and Counseling Gregory C. Ellison II that creates unique spaces for unlikely partners to see gifts in others, hear value in stories, and work for change and transformation in self and others.
+To accomplish these objectives, The BRIDGE Initiative is partnering with Fear+Less Dialogues, an organization founded by Associate Professor of Pastoral Care and Counseling Gregory C. Ellison II that creates unique spaces for unlikely partners to see gifts in others, hear value in stories, and work for change and transformation in self and others.

 Institutions: